deficollective/defiscan/src/content/protocols/etherfi-stake/ethereum.md

 ### Liquid Vaults

 Contracts related to _Liquid Vaults_ are immutable.
-Nonetheless, the operators of the vault can manage the entirity of the funds depositted by users.
+Nonetheless, the operators of the vault can manage the entirety of the funds deposited by users.
 [Multisig #3](#security-council) which requries 4-of-6 signers can set which actions are allowed to be performed by which curator.
 This can include any function call in external contracts, potentially interacting with other DeFi protocols.
 The curators, which include multisigs and one Externally Owned Account (EOA), can then execute those different management functions, directly utilizing user funds.
 Allowing interactions with a malicious contract could lead to the _loss of user funds_.
 In addition to that, the curators have the ability to set the exchange rate, which determine the worth of each vault share.
-Abusing the exchange rate could lead to the _loss of user funsd_.
+Abusing the exchange rate could lead to the _loss of user funds_.

 The main admin of the vault, [Multisig #3](#security-council), can set withdrawal restrictions, potentially preventing user from withdrawing their funds, or adding withdrawal delays.
 The contracts can be paused by indefinitely a [Multisig #3](#security-council) and one [EOA](#security-council).
 The [Multisig #3](#security-council) is in charge of all the access control on _Liquid Vault_ contracts.